How to Migrate IMAP Emails to Office 365?

 IMAP server name

-Before migrating the mailboxes to Office 365, you need access to your IMAP user mailboxes.
-For this, create a list of mailboxes when you know the password of user mailboxes.
-This information can be collected from your source email system.
-If you don’t know the user passwords, you can reset the passwords to new passwords.
+Prior to migrating your mailboxes to Office 365, it’s essential to ensure you have access to your IMAP user mailboxes.
+To achieve this, begin by compiling a comprehensive list of mailboxes for which you possess the user mailbox passwords.
+This crucial data can be obtained from your source email system.
+In cases where the user passwords are unknown, you have the option to reset them to new, secure passwords.

 Reset the password